oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 Methods in the domain layer often need to access storage, memcache and other services provided by the application framework.
 All framework-dependent code (such as anything with a dependency on ndb or google.appengine) should go in core/platform.
 The [platforms/models.py](https://github.com/oppia/oppia/tree/master/core/platform/models.py) class provides an interface to these services, and refers to the correct classes based on what the underlying framework is at runtime.
 All files in the templates, controllers and domain layers should be independent of the underlying framework.

 The backend codebase is heavily tested.
 Tests are contained in `*_test.py` files next to the Python module they test.
 This naming convention allows them to be automatically detected and compiled into a test suite by Python's `unittest` module.
-For more information, see [[Running Tests|RunningTests]].
+For more information, see [[Running Tests|Running-Tests]].

 ### Frontend